 On Oct.
-23, Wade Trim engineer Wright finished a schematic drawing labeled "N. S. Coconut Lane Driveway Tie-in" that showed how connections would be made (Figure No.3).
+23, Wade Trim engineer Wright finished a schematic drawing labeled "N. S. Coconut Lane Driveway Tie-in" that showed how private-side yard drains would be connected to the right-of-way drainpipes.
 Oct.
 26, 2015, the day that CIP had set for submitting the 90% plans, was a turning point for the project.
 First, Lanzo sent the City a 90% set of plans that contained few changes to the stormwater and hardscape sections prepared by Rubio, and conceptual drawings by Wade Trim showing how the private-side yard drains would use the lateral pipes and right-of-way drainpipes to connect to the drainage system.
 Second, Rubio changed the designation of his 60% plans to "90%" plans, signed and sealed these plans, and submitted them to DERM as a supplement to the City's application.